Skip to main content

-The current implementation of upsert relies on an in-memory map on each server to store metadata.
-This metadata is stored for every unique key in the table.
-This quickly leads to an increase in heap memory usage as the number of primary keys increase in the table.
+Because on-heap upserts use an in-memory map on each server to store metadata for every unique key in the table, in heap memory usage quickly increase as the number of primary keys increase in the table.
+Also, persisting the state Another limitation of keeping the upsert state in memory is that the system must recreate the state every time servers restart.

-The upsert state is now managed on disk.
-This however leads to a negligible slowdown in ingestion speed.
-The reason being we use a cache on top of the disk storage so all the recent reads should go to memory.
-We also only append the latest writes to the memory store which are flushed to disk later thus improving the write speeds as well.
+With off-hep upserts, the upsert state is now managed on disk.
+Because the system uses a cache on top of the disk storage, all recent reads go to memory, leading to a negligible slowdown in ingestion speed.
+Only the latest writes are appended to the memory store, and flushed to disk later, improving the write speed.

-The query path is not changed at all so users should still get the same p99 latencies.
-In fact, the latencies might be better due to reduced pressure on heap memory.
+The query path remains unchanged, so you should still get the same p99 latencies.
+Latencies may improve with reduced pressure on the on-heap memory.

 Usage

-• Server Level Store - Here each server has a single backend and all tables update their state to this backend.
-This is pretty efficient as it leads to less overall CPU and memory utilization of the backend.
+• Server-level store: Here each server has a single backend and all tables update their state to this backend.
+Efficiency improves due to less overall CPU and memory utilization of the backend.

-• Table Level Store - Here each table has a separate backend.
-It provides better performance for that table.
+• Table-level store: Here each table has a separate backend, which provides better performance for the table.

-• Raise a request via the Support portal to enable the off-heap store in StarTree.
-The ticket should contain approximate count of distinct primary keys that will be present in all the tables in which offheap-upsert will be enabled.
+• To enable the off-heap store in StarTree Cloud, raise a request in the Support portal.
+The ticket should contain the approximate count of distinct primary keys present in all of the tables where off-heap upsert is enabled.
 Just an approximate global count is required and not a granular table-level count.

 • Once the off-heap store is enabled in your deployment, you can start using it in your tables.

-For a new table, users can simply add the following configuration in the table config.
+For a new table, add the following configuration in the table config (opens in a new tab):

 "upsertConfig" : {